 Equipment for maintaining walkways and bikeways varies widely, from snow shovels to plows attached to pick-up trucks.
 Operators also vary, from pedestrians and tractor operators to licensed drivers.
-Unlike roads, walkways and separated bikeways (i.e. trails, side paths, separated bike lanes) are narrow facilities that often require smaller vehicles.
+Unlike roads, walkways and separated bikeways (i.e., trails, side paths, separated bike lanes) are narrow facilities that often require smaller vehicles.
 The dump trucks and graders that clear streets are usually not practical for walkways and bikeways due to their width and weight.
 Maintenance vehicle attachments such as plows, blowers, and brooms are vital pieces of winter equipment.
 Plows may be attached to many different types of vehicles and are used for pushing aside snowfalls of about 2 inches/5 centimeters or more.
-Blowers and brooms are attached to smaller pieces of equipment (see Table 1).
+Blowers and brooms are attached to smaller pieces of equipment (see page 12).
 Blowers move large snowfalls (6 inches/15 centimeters or more) and are also routinely used to move windrows, which are compacted piles of snow left over from road plows.
 Brooms are used to achieve a bare pavement surface and are typically used for snowfalls of 2 inches/5 centimeters or less.
 Brooms may also be used to achieve bare pavement after plows or blowers have passed.
-Salt and sand spreaders may be attached to a vehicle (see Figure 13).
+Salt and sand spreaders may be attached to a vehicle (see Figure 9).
+Equipment usually used in the summer, such as lawn mowers, can be re-purposed for winter maintenance by adding a broom attachment (see Figure 10).
+Innovative partnerships can also be fostered.
+For example, the City of Rochester, NY, employs private contractors to plow their 878 miles (1113 km) of sidewalks.
+Many are apple orchard farmers using their orchard tractors fitted with v-blade attachments.
+This provides employment for farmers over the winter and uses available equipment that would otherwise be unused for several months of the year.
+26 https://reconnectrochester.org/2018/03/sidewalk-snow-removal-monroe-county/